Roseville Library Renovations Bring New Energy, Community Spaces

 Posted on March 31, 2026

-The Roseville Public Library is experiencing its most significant transformation in decades, thanks to a successful 2023 bond initiative and a comprehensive interior renovation that aspires to meet the evolving needs of the library and its community.
+The Roseville Public Library experienced its most significant transformation in decades, thanks to a successful 2023 bond initiative and a comprehensive interior renovation that aspired to meet the evolving needs of the library and its community.

-Anderson, Eckstein & Westrick, Inc. (AEW) is working alongside the library’s design consultant, Ideation Orange, and its interior designer, Dwane Adle, FASID, AIA.
-AEW is particularly handling the redesign’s construction documents, permitting, bidding, and construction administration.
+Anderson, Eckstein & Westrick, Inc. (AEW) worked alongside the library’s design consultant, Ideation Orange, and its interior designer, Dwane Adle, FASID, AIA.
+AEW particularly handled the redesign’s construction documents, permitting, bidding, and construction administration.

-The renovations are focused on creating a more flexible, functional layout of the library that supports today’s and tomorrow’s patrons.
-Planned improvements include updated study and meeting rooms, expanded computer and collaboration areas, and a new maker space and lounge with vending options.
-AEW and its consultants are also addressing aging mechanical and electrical systems to ensure the remodeled library operates efficiently and comfortably.
+The renovations focused on creating a more flexible, functional layout of the library that supports today’s and tomorrow’s patrons.
+Improvements included updated study and meeting rooms, expanded computer and collaboration areas, and a new maker space and lounge with vending options.
+AEW and its consultants also addressed aging mechanical and electrical systems to ensure the remodeled library operates efficiently and comfortably.

 According to Kimberly Nye, Senior Project Architect II at AEW, the new design blends modernization with meaningful touches of local character.